nrshaidat/pathway/README.md

 ## How to run our tests:
 	- To run unit tests: "mvn test", or using one of the build commands (mvn package)
 ## Tests we wrote:
+Since we do not have a REPL and only a GUI, I decided to make a Pathway Program class that handles all of the user input parsing and outputs data to gui.
+By having this class I was able to thuroughly test all outputs that would be displayed back to the user, which is why PathwayProgram has 100% coverage in jacoco.
+The testing suite for pathway program tests cornell extensibility, pathway outputs, pathway stats, pathway unique courses and not returning null pointers back to the main class.
+In addition, I also had to test all of database data and wrote 8 additional public methods to tests that the concentration tables are lining up, the data types are of the correct format, and to check that data was clean.
+Given that the unclean sql database has caused a lot of bugs and errors in classes that use that database's data, I had to use these error checking methods in my testing suite which is why I left those methods public.
 ## Data files:
 	-coursesDB.db: Brown Courses Database
 		-courses table: contains all courses from Fall 2020 and Spring 2020